Updated: Aug 28

 We got out of the bottom three as Andros Townsend's free kick before Karl Darlow's penalty save from ex Magpie Yohan Cabaye sent Alan Pardew's Crystal Palace back down south with a 1-0 loss on his return to St James' Park but as we failed to score away to an already relegated Aston Villa whilst Sunderland beat Chelsea 3-2 and Everton 3-0, relegation was confirmed.
 However, the final game of the season at home to Tottenham was a completely memorable afternoon as we won 5-1 whilst fans chanted for Benitez to stay on in the Championship and he did just that.
 The summer saw us sign Matz Sels from Gent, Matt Ritchie from Bournemouth, Dwight Gayle from Crystal Palace, Jesus Gamez from Atletico Madrid, Isaac Hayden from Arsenal, Grant Hanley from Blackburn, Ciaran Clark from Aston Villa, Mohamed Diame from Hull, DeAndre Yedlin from Tottenham, Daryl Murphy from Ipswich, Achraf Lazaar from Palermo and Christian Atsu on loan from Chelsea and sell Andros Townsend to Crystal Palace, Papiss Cisse to Shandong Luneng, Georginio Wijnaldum to Liverpool, Daryl Janmaat to Watford, Gael Bigirimana to Coventry and Moussa Sissoko to Tottenham.
 Meanwhile, Gabriel Obertan, Sylvain Marveaux and Steven Taylor all left on expiry of their contracts.

-After we lost our opening two games of the Championship season, we got six straight wins in all competitions, including a 2-0 home win over Brighton that proved to be vital at the end of the season and our biggest away win for fifty-four years as we smashed QPR 6-0 at Loftus Road.
-Dropped points against Wolves and Aston Villa (although we did beat the former in the EFL Cup in between) left us 9th in the league going into a crucial home against Norwich, Dwight Gayle put us 1-0 up but the Canaries led 3-1 in the second half, however, Gayle scored his second to half the deficit before the last two minutes of stoppage saw Yoan Gouffran head home the equaliser and then Gayle fire home to complete his hat-trick and win the game for us.
+After we lost our opening two games of the Championship season, we got six straight wins in all competitions, including a 2-0 home win over Brighton & Hove Albion that proved to be vital at the end of the season and our biggest away win for fifty-four years as we smashed Queens Park Rangers 6-0 at Loftus Road.
+Dropped points against Wolverhampton Wanderers and Aston Villa (although we did beat the former in the EFL Cup in between) left us 9th in the league going into a crucial home against Norwich Ciyu, Dwight Gayle put us 1-0 up but the Canaries led 3-1 in the second half, however, Gayle scored his second to half the deficit before the last two minutes of stoppage saw Yoan Gouffran head home the equaliser and then Gayle fire home to complete his hat-trick and win the game for us.
 Gouffran's equaliser lifted us into fourth from tenth before Gayle's winner left us third in the league.
-This game started a nine game winning run all competitions that put us top of the league and into the EFL Cup quarter-finals as we smashed Preston 6-0 but after a shock 1-0 home loss to struggling Blackburn ended the run, failure to convert our chances and an error from Matz Sels saw us forced into a penalty shoot-out against Hull in the quarter-final and we lost it 3-1 before two controversial red cards and a Ciaran Clark being wrongly disallowed ruined our night as we lost 2-1 at Nottingham Forest.
+This game started a nine game winning run all competitions that put us top of the league and into the EFL Cup quarter-finals as we smashed Preston North End 6-0 but after a shock 1-0 home loss to struggling Blackburn Rovers ended the run, failure to convert our chances and an error from Matz Sels saw us forced into a penalty shoot-out against Hull City in the quarter-final and we lost it 3-1 before two controversial red cards and a Ciaran Clark being wrongly disallowed ruined our night as we lost 2-1 at Nottingham Forest.

 Two days after that memorable win, Almiron's signing was announced as well as a loan deal for Monaco's Antonio Barreca after Lazio's Jordan Lukaku failed a medical the previous week and only a late Martin Dubravka error denied us a valuable draw at Tottenham.
 Almiron came off the bench for his debut in a 1-1 draw at Wolves before coming close to opening the scoring in his first start against Huddersfield but Salomon Rondon and Ayoze Perez did the business in a comfortable 2-0 win whilst another 2-0 home win three days later against Burnley saw Fabian Schar open the scoring with a rocket of a strike before Sean Longstaff scored his first Premier League goal but his season came to an end as he went off injured in a 2-0 loss at West Ham four days later.
 The mentality that Rafa had installed into our team was shown once again against Everton as we went 2-0 by half-time with ex Sunderland goalkeeper Jordan Pickford saving a Matt Ritchie penalty but Salomon Rondon and Ayoze Perez caused damage in the second half as we came back to win 3-2, the first time we came from 2-0 down to win a Premier League game since Fulham away in October 2003.